Every Fast Food Breakfast Item—Ranked

 "Twice the Satisfaction" for twice the fat, as this mouthful combines ham and sausage into one sandwich.
 Our tip: replace em both with bacon and save 10 g of fat.

 640 calories, 42 g fat (16 g saturated), 1,740 mg sodium, 7 g sugar, 17 g protein

 Loaded questions, loaded weapons, getting loaded—the word never leads to good things.
-Take this “fully loaded” disaster, which wedges three kinds of pork (ham, sausage, bacon) into some eggs and cheese, sandwiched between a croissant.
-Also hidden inside: More than a day’s worth of sodium!
-That’s as much as you’ll find in 64 Rold Gold pretzels!
-Speaking of which, don’t miss this list of the 22 Foods You’re Eating That Aren’t Worth the Calories!
+Take this "fully loaded" disaster, which wedges three kinds of pork (ham, sausage, bacon) into some eggs and cheese, sandwiched between a croissant.
+Also hidden inside: More than a day's worth of sodium!
+That's as much as you'll find in 64 Rold Gold pretzels!
+Speaking of which, don't miss this list of the foods that aren't worth the calories!